 - With all this set, you can now activate the Color Picker tool on your machine by pressing the shortcut on the keyboard.

-- This will pop-open a small cursor on your screen; move the cursor to the spot you would like to choose the color of, and make a single click.
+- It will pop-open a small cursor on your screen; move the cursor to the spot you would like to choose the color of, and make a single click.

-- With this, based on your Activation behavior, the color code will be copied to the clipboard, and a dialog may or may not open for further information.
+- With this, based on your Activation behavior, it will copy the color code to the clipboard, and a dialog may or may not open for further information.

 That said, do you find this tool helpful? or do you prefer other tools available for the same task?
 Do let us know by dropping a comment down below.